 If the goal is to reduce and maintain the internal temperature of deep swollen, inflamed, and painful tissues, then it may take an accumulated several hours (with breaks) for penetration to occur.
 The amount of pain relief (the anti-inflammatory response) may be proportional to the duration of cold therapy application.

-- Use a LARGE 11 inch size ice bag: DO NOT USE A SMALLER BAG.
+- Use a LARGE 11 inch size ice or zip lock bag: DO NOT USE A SMALLER BAG.
 DO NOT USE GEL OR CHEMICAL PACKS.